SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Style/Style.md

 Styles in Spec work like CSS.
 They are style sheets in which the properties for presenting a presenter are defined.
 Properties such as colors, width, height, font, and others.
 As a general principle, it is better to use styles instead of fixed constraints, because your application will be more responsive.

-For example, you want a button to have a specific width and height.
-You can do it using constraints with the method `add:withConstraints:` or using styles.
+For example, assume you want a button to have a specific width and height.
+You can achieve that by using constraints with the method `add:withConstraints:` or using styles.
 In both cases, the result will be as shown in Figure *@style2@*:

 ![A window with a button.](figures/style2.png width=50&label=style2)